Prayer

 Day of Prayer and Fasting

-On the 1st day of each month, we encourage the whole church to join in a day of
+, Usually, on the 1st day of each month, we encourage the whole church to join in a day of

 Prayer and fasting is a sign of our desire and hunger to seek God.
 Through prayer and fasting, we develop a passion for God that supersedes everything else.
 When this happens, the Holy Spirit begins to flow into us, allowing us to live above our circumstances and low self expectations.